 Capitalizing on Investment Opportunities

-A secured line of credit can also allow you to expand into new investment opportunities, such as purchasing a piece of property.
+Mortgage financing and secured lines of credit can also allow you to expand into new investment opportunities, such as purchasing a piece of property.
 The property not only has the potential to appreciate in value, but could also provide you with a steady stream of income were you to rent it out.

 Investing in commercial real estate is another way to utilize a personal line of credit.
 Consider this example: David is an investor who owns two apartment buildings, both of which are performing well, and he is interested in purchasing a third in a depressed market.
 David already has a secured line of credit in place, which gives him a competitive edge over other potential buyers.